rehartmann/filoject/doc/filoject.md

   each .ads file read by the generator.

 These must be compiled and linked to the application.
 The application must contain a `with Filoject.Provisioning;` statement to make the generated code available.

-Code generation is required for component injection and initializers becoming available.
-A binding can be defined dynamically using `Bind` but in this case, component injection and initializer procedures are not available for the target type.

 Fjgen uses libadalang to analyse the .ads files.